 ADA Paratransit Interactive Application

 This application form is in Adobe PDF format.
 For best viewing and full function of the application, you must use Adobe Acrobat Reader (v.8 or better), which is free for download.
 Once Acrobat Reader is installed, you can simply click on the link, open the file, drop your curser in the first highlighted field and tab and mouse click through the fields, filling out the form as you go, printing the pages from your computer.
-The filled out information can now be saved in Acrobat Reader, so you can save the information and return later to finish filling out the form.
-Please note that the last page must be printed blank and filled out by a Medical Professional.
+The filled out information can now be saved in Acrobat Reader to your computer, so you can save the information and return later to finish filling out the form.
+Please note that the last two pages must be printed blank and filled out by a Medical Professional.

 To Register for ADA Paratransit Service Contact RT: 557-4685

 Registered Riders Only Contact RT's Paratransit Service Provider: